Message statuses

 sent

-.
-You can set up delivery tracking by introducing a handler into your mobile app to tell Knock when the message has successfully made it to your recipient's device. - SMS — Your message was successfully sent to the recipient's SMS provider.
+from the push notification payload. - SMS — Your message was successfully sent to the recipient's SMS provider.
 Note that not all SMS delivery providers support delivery tracking.
 See the Knock integration guides for SMS providers for more information.

 - Chat — Delivery tracking is not available for chat platforms, so chat channel messages will never have a delivery status greater than